SuessLabs/Lite.StateMachine/readme.md

 # Lite State Machine for .NET

+Small finite state machine for .NET

-Copyright 2022 Xeno Innovations, Inc.
+Copyright 2022 Xeno Innovations, Inc. (aka.
+Suess Labs)<br />
-Created by: Damian Suess (aka: Suess labs)
+Created by: Damian Suess<br />
-Date: 2022-06-07
+Date: 2022-06-07<br />

 A flexible lightweight state machine for .NET which suports a shared context, passing parameters, and thread safe.
 The system must be cross-platform compatible and entriprise ready.